rdashcraft91/Elections-Finances-Python/README.md

-# Python Challenge - Elections and Finance
+# PyElections - Finding the Winner

-The PyElections file parses through the election results to show the voting breakdown for all of the candidates.
+The PyElections file takes a csv of ballots cast for each candidate and creates a single text file with the full election results by candidate.
 Below is a screenshot of the results file printed to a csv.

 ![PyElections](/Images/PyElections_CSV.png)

+# PyFinances - Understanding your Company

-PyFinances allows you to understand the monthly trends of the given financial records.
+The PyFinances file sorts through a csv of a company's income and creates a text file displaying the monthly trends of the given financial records.
 Below is a screenshot of the results from the financial analysis printed to a csv.

 ![PyFinances](/Images/PyFinances_CSV.png)